insano10/puzzlers/README.md

   1. Trie
     * insert Strings and validate their existence like a dictionary
     * find smaller words inside a given String
+    * retrieve words in sorted order using pre order traversal of the tree

 ## Puzzles